amanchokshi/EMBERS/README.md

 ```

-We can now finally create some beam maps using `plot_tile_maps.py`, which caluclates the median of sat passes in each healpix pixel, and scales the zenith to 0dB.
+We can now finally create some beam maps using `plot_tile_maps.py`, which caluclates the median of sat passes in each healpix pixel.
+The pointing centers of each pointing are determined, and the maximum pixel value within 10 degrees of it is found, and is scaled to 0dB.
 Maps are saved to `../../outputs/tile_maps/good_maps`, where good tile maps are created for each pointing, and for every tile.
 Error and count maps are also created at the same time.

 ```
 python plot_tile_maps.py